Recruiting for non-recruiters made simple

 Severance package: The financial compensation an employee receives when they leave the company, also known as "severance pay".

-Redundancy: Refers to the termination of work when the employee’s position is no longer needed/available and not because of performance inefficiency.
+Redundancy: Refers to the termination of work when the member’s position is no longer needed/available and not because of performance inefficiency.
 The party that was let go often receives a redundancy package after leaving the company.

 Downsizing: This is a term denoting the permanent reduction of a company’s existing workforce.
 A decision to downsize is usually accompanied by a large number of redundancies and layoffs.